Trump aims to use UN address to send strong message to China | WTOP

-WASHINGTON (AP) — President Donald Trump, who prefers speaking to boisterous crowds, is set to give a prerecorded address to the U.N.
-General Assembly as he grapples with the coronavirus pandemic, chilly relations between the U.S. and China and ongoing threats from North Korea and Iran — all during a heated campaign for reelection.
+“The United Nations must hold China accountable for their actions,” Trump said.
+The president also took aim at China’s environmental record and the United Nations itself.

-Trump told reporters Monday that he’d have a “strong message” for China, where the first cases of COVID-19 were reported, but he didn’t elaborate ahead of the Tuesday address.
-Earlier in his administration, Trump hosted Chinese President Xi Jinping at his Florida club, but now the two leaders are exchanging angry words over trade.
+“Those who attack America’s exceptional environmental record while ignoring China’s rampant pollution are not interested in the environment.
+They only want to punish America.
+And I will not stand for it,” Trump said.

-The administration has been slamming the Chinese Communist Party for its handling of COVID-19, election meddling, espionage in the United States and influence peddling across the world.
+Earlier in his administration, Trump hosted Chinese President Xi Jinping at his Florida club and spoke warmly of their relationship, but the two nations now regularly exchange angry words and take punitive actions against each other.

 Trump is not popular at the United Nations and his speech this year comes at a time when U.N. members are pushing back against Washington.
 On Monday, Trump declared that all U.N. sanctions against Iran have been reimposed, a move that most of the rest of the world rejects as illegal.